MLS attendance and sponsorship revenue hit regular season records

 Major League Soccer scored several regular season records, including for attendance and sponsorship, thanks in part to international super star Lionel Messi — and corporate strategy.

-The MLS has been nabbing well known athletes like Messi and Luis Suárez and leaning on the growing popularity of the sport within the U.S. in a bid to solidify its fanbase after nearly three decades of league play.
+MLS has been nabbing well-known athletes like Messi and Luis Suárez, and leaning on the growing popularity of the sport within the U.S. in a bid to solidify its fanbase after nearly three decades of league play.
 It's even created a corporate team to help clubs implement new business strategies.

 Get top local stories in Connecticut delivered to you every morning.
 Sign up for NBC Connecticut's News Headlines newsletter.